Pittsburgh Steelers: Season-by-season records

-Through the end of the 2021 season, the Steelers have an all-time record of 688–590–22, including playoffs.
+Through the end of the 2023 season, the Steelers have an all-time record of 707–606–22, including playoffs.
 In recent seasons the Steelers have generally performed well, qualifying for the playoffs six times in the past ten seasons, while winning their division four times.

 In the NFL's "modern era" (since the AFL–NFL merger in 1970) the Steelers have posted the best record in the league.
-In 2017, they became the first team to reach 450 victories in the regular season since the 1970 merger.
 The franchise has won the most regular-season games, the most playoff games (33 playoff wins; the Dallas Cowboys are second with 32), won the most divisional titles (20), has played in the most conference championship games (15), hosted the most conference championship games (11), and is tied with the Dallas Cowboys, the Denver Broncos and the New England Patriots for the most Super Bowl appearances (8).
 The Steelers have the best winning percentage (including every expansion team), earned the most All-Pro nominations, and have accumulated the most Super Bowl wins (6) since the modern game started in 1970.
 In 2017, they became the first team to reach 450 victories in the regular season since the 1970 merger.
-The Steelers are 36-26 (.580) in the postseason, with all but one (the 1947 playoff) having been played since the merger.
+The Steelers are 36–26 (.580) in the postseason, with all but one (the 1947 playoff) having been played since the merger.